Pages

 Today I’m thrilled to have agent Analieze Cervantes here.
 She is an associate literary agent at Harvey Klinger Literary Agency.

-Update on 6/15/2023: Analieze is now at Rees Literary Agency and is open to submissions.
-Please check the agency website on her submission guidelines.
+Update on 9/14/2024: Analieze is now at Rees Literary Agency and is currently closed to submissions.
+Please check the agency website to find out when she reopens to submissions and for her submission guidelines.

 Hi Analieze!
 Thanks so much for joining us.